zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/drawbacks.md

 </figure>
 <!-- blank line -->

-In the [video](https://youtu.be/ha4aMKl3MRA) above, GitLab co-founder and CEO Sid Sijbrandij discusses some of the organizational challenges involved in building and sustaining an all-remote company.
+In the [video](https://youtu.be/ha4aMKl3MRA) above, GitLab co-founder Sid Sijbrandij discusses some of the organizational challenges involved in building and sustaining an all-remote company.

 ### Challenge: Non-traditional setup